- Online Programs

 Join the growing, compassionate workforce striving to heal our world.
 Careers in counseling are growing faster than the national average.
 In the U.S., 41% of all counselors are employed as school counselors.*

-• Projected 10-year job growth for school counseling is 8%.*
+- Projected 10-year job growth for school counseling is 8%.*

-• There were 75,458 School Counseling job postings in 2020.
+- There were 75,458 School Counseling job postings in 2020.

-• There are 784,000 counselors employed nationally.
+- There are 784,000 counselors employed nationally.

 *U.S. Bureau of Labor Statistics

 Students will develop an understanding of counseling clients/students during crisis, disaster, and other trauma/grief causing events.
 This course will examine theories, models, assessment techniques, and intervention strategies.
-The counselor's collaborative role in crisis preparedness and response if examined, including self-care strategies.
-The difference in responses to trauma/grief will be explored, along with counseling strategies to facilitate a healthy recovery.
+The counselor’s collaborative role in crisis preparedness and response is examined, including self-care strategies.
+The differences in responses to trauma/grief will be explored, along with counseling strategies to facilitate a healthy recovery.
 Counseling approaches for clients/students and families experiencing the trauma/loss such as suicide, death of a child/sibling, homicide, and unexpected death will be included.

 The course covers the clinical management of common problems with children/adolescents.
 The importance of family and parent training is emphasized, as well as the critical need to intervene with children using play as the language of the child, Issues such as academic achievement, mood and anxiety, behavioral management, oppositional and defiant behavior, sexuality, substance use and abuse, self-harm and suicide are explored from a developmental perspective.
 Assessment, service planning and building a community-based system of care will be described based on current research literature.
 Creative interventions, including symbolic and art techniques, will also be explored.
+This course will be delivered in a hybrid format.